-The Smithsonian traveling exhibit, "Hubble Space Telescope: New Views of the universe" will open Febuary 24 at the Family Museum.
-Vistitors will be able to view images from the telescope as well as learn about planets and space through activities and video.
+The Smithsonian traveling exhibit, "Hubble Space Telescope: New Views of the Universe," opened February 24 at the Family Museum of Arts and Science, Bettendorf, drawing large numbers of visitors.
+The exhibit includes images from the telescope as well as interactive displays providing information about the planets and space.

 Admission is $4, or $2 for those age 60+.
 Museum members get in free.
 For more information call 344-4106